SPRING 2022-23 REGISTRATION: IMPORTANT INFORMATION

 The Office of the Registrar notes that registering for courses for any purpose other than your own program completion is a violation of the student code of conduct and will be referred for disciplinary action.

 ENGL 100, 102, 203, 204, 206 Capacity is not raised in sections of these courses.
-In case all sections fill and a demonstrated need to register remains, please notify email@example.com.
+In case all sections are full and a demonstrated need to register remains, please write to Director Malakeh Khoury at firstname.lastname@example.org with a cc to email@example.com

 English Literature and English Language Courses